 Auction Details: Reference Bills® Securities

-Each week's auctions are announced no later than 8:30 a.m.
-ET on Mondays.
-Auctions begin at 8:45 a.m.
-ET and close at 9:45 a.m.
+Auctions will close at 9:45 a.m.
 ET on the scheduled dates.
 In the event of an intervening U.S. holiday on Monday, the auction will be held on the next available business day.
 All auction schedule changes due to holidays are clarified in the regular weekly announcements.
-Please see the 2013 Funding Calendar for specific auction dates.
+Please see the 2015 Funding Calendar for specific auction dates.

 Concession fees: Freddie Mac will pay its dealers a one basis point (bp) concession fee on all successful customer bids.
 The 1 bp concession is an annualized rate based on the award amount and will be reflected in the dealer's net proceeds.

 Reopenings: Similar to U.S.Treasury bills, Reference Bills securities are re-opened when the remaining maturities of outstanding issues coincide with regular auctions of new, shorter maturity issues.
 These reopenings will produce larger issues of Reference Bills securities with greater potential liquidity.

 Dealer group: Aiming to achieve widespread global distribution, Freddie Mac accepts orders through its participating dealer group.